icrto/xML/README.md

 </p>

 <p align="justify">
-The perturbation process can be described as follows: we start by first dividing the heatmaps (produced by some interpretability method under assessment) into a predifined <b>grid</b>.
-Afterwards, for each patch/tile of this grid we compute the average pixel values, so that patches with higher relevance (as indicated by the heatmap) give higher values.
+  The perturbation process can be described as follows: we start by first dividing the heatmaps (produced by some interpretability method under assessment) into a predefined <b>grid</b>.
+Afterwards, for each patch/tile of this grid we compute the average of its pixel values, so that patches with higher relevance (as indicated by the heatmap) give higher values.
 The next step is <b>sorting</b> these patches in <b>descending order</b> according to these previously computed values.
-Then, starting from the patch with higher heatmap relevance, we perturb that area in the original image and forward that perturbed image through our classification network, obtaining the output value (f(x) - softmax probability for the positive class, for example).
+Then, starting from the patch with higher relevance, we perturb that area in the original image and forward the now perturbed image through our classification network, obtaining the output value f(x) (softmax probability for the positive class, for example).
 Finally, we repeat this process, but this time adding to the initial perturbation the next most relevant patch, and so on until the whole image is perturbed or a certain number of perturbation steps is reached.
 </p>

 <p align="justify">
   The intuition is that, <b>the more relevant the patch, the more it will affect (decrease) the classification output</b>, so we expect a steeper decrease in f(x) in the initial stages of the perturbation process and a lower slope of the curve from there onwards.
 This curve is called the <b>MoRF (Most Relevant First) curve</b>.
 </p>

 <p align="justify">
   We then measure explanation quality, by computing <b>AOPC</b>, i.e. the <b>Area Over the MoRF Curve</b>, averaged over the entire test set.
-Conversely to what is expected with the MoRF curve, the AOPC curve should have a somewhat logarithmic behaviour, since as we add less relevant patches, they will have a small influence in f(x) (that is ideally already presenting small values).
-This leads to the addition of a small area to the cumulative area given by AOPC.
+Conversely to what is expected with the MoRF curve, the AOPC curve should increase, since we are accumulating bigger and bigger areas (the steepest the decrease in the MoRF curve, the greater the area over it).
 </p>

 ![AOPC](https://latex.codecogs.com/gif.latex?AOPC%20%3D%20%5Cfrac%7B1%7D%7BL%20&plus;%201%7D%5Cbigg%5Clangle%5Csum%5Climits_%7Bk%3D0%7D%5E%7BL%7D%20f%28x_%7BMoRF%7D%5E%7B%280%29%7D%29%20-%20f%28x_%7BMoRF%7D%5E%7B%28k%29%7D%29%5Cbigg%5Crangle_%7Bp%28x%29%7D)